artemzi/olx-parser/Readme.md

 ## usage

-Set variables for running it localy with:
+Set variables for running it locally with:
 > export SERVICE_PORT="8000"

 ```Bash